 Students who have earned six or more credits in any one of the general examination subject areas are not eligible to receive credit for the general examination in that area.

 Subject examinations exist in the general areas of composition, literature, history, social sciences, science, mathematics, and business.
 In general, a maximum of three semester credits may be granted for each college approved subject examination for scores equivalent to a "C" or better in a comparable college course.
-The Student Connection has CLEP brochures, which contain a complete list of available examinations.
 Some general and subject examinations also require the successful completion of an essay examination or laboratory demonstration.
 For information about scheduling a CLEP test, contact the Testing Center.